 Quotes can be powerful when used in a targeted way to boost your brand.
 But they’re not an end unto themselves.
 If you want sustained engagement, you need to use them in support of your other great content, just like Forbes8 does.

 Often, brands post this kind of content only on their social media channels, but including them in a social feed also helps engage website visitors and retain their attention.

 Apart from displaying social media content from their official profiles, Forbes8 also displays content posted by their fans on Instagram and Twitter using the #forbes8 hashtag.
 Fans and collaborators love seeing their posts show up on the Forbes8 website.

 It’s undeniable that there are great advantages to embedding your social media posts on your website.
 Here are at least 5 reasons to embed a social media feed.

 Reliable automatic content moderation

 Hashtags are a beautiful thing.
 They help spread your brand’s message to the audience of your brand evangelists and beyond.
 Hashtag marketing makes excellent use of user-generated content by incentivising users to post content relating to a brand.

 But hashtag aggregation has an ugly side as well.
 Anyone can make sure their negative posts land on your social feed embed by using your hashtag.

 To avoid that, Forbes8 enabled the automatic social feed moderation in their Walls.io dashboard.
-We offer a default blacklist of keywords and phrases.
-You can use that list to filter out a lot of spam, and you can always add more to it or create your very own blacklist from scratch.
+We offer a default blocklist of keywords and phrases.
+You can use that list to filter out a lot of spam, and you can always add more to it or create your very own blocklist from scratch.